 Imitation of Best Practices

-Mentors don’t just have to be drivers or mechanical help.
-I sought out mentors in all aspects of racing: PR/Promotional, chassis and suspension understanding, and still others who helped in other forms.
+A racing mentor doesn’t just have to be a driver or crew member.
+I sought out racing mentors in all aspects of racing: PR/Promotional, chassis and suspension understanding, and still others who helped in other forms.
 Sometimes, they were unknowing mentors: I’d learn merely by studying their teams and operations because of their successes.
 Others were as simple as having some key questions at the right times.
 Don’t ever be afraid to ask for HELP.
 Find someone who is at the top of their game, and see what they are doing to be successful.

 Who along the way has inspired YOUR racing career and where did you come across your mentor?